Academic Policies and Regulations

 Students cannot withdraw from courses if the withdrawal results in fewer than 12 credit hours, as students are not permitted to underload, except as elsewhere provided for in this Catalog.

-A student who has been accused of an Honor Code violation may not withdraw from the course.
+A student who has been accused of or found responsible for an Honor Code violation may not withdraw from the course.

 Please refer to the academic calendar for the timeline and deadlines for schedule adjustments and withdrawals.